alirezasamadias/Task-App/README.md

 https://taskapp2024.netlify.app/

 ### About
-A small project with React and using axios to get data This project is a cryptocurrency search panel and also has a brief login form.
+A small project with Vue and using vue-i18n for translate.

 ## Project setup
 ```